brodsa/mgv-vorau/README.md

         - *Calendar* navigates the user to the Calender Section.
         - *Gallery* navigates the user to the Gallery Page.
         - *Get In Touch* navigates the user to the Get in Touch Section.
-    - The navigation menu is displayd as hamburger on the small devices (US2).
+    - The navigation menu is displayed as a hamburger on the small devices (US2).
     ![Menu](./assets/documentation/features/structure_menu.png)

 - **Footer**